mukund-ks/DeepLabV3Plus-PyTorch/README.md

 The goal of this research is to develop a DeepLabV3+ model with a ResNet50 backbone to perform binary segmentation on plant image datasets.
 Based on the presence or absence of a certain object or characteristic, binary segmentation entails splitting an image into discrete subgroups known as image segments which helps to simplify processing or analysis of the image by reducing the complexity of the image.
 Labeling pixels is a step in the segmentation process.
 Each pixel or piece of a picture assigned to the same category has a unique label.

 Plant pictures with ground truth binary mask labels make up the training and validation dataset.
-The project uses PyTorch, a well-known deep learning library, for model development, training, and evaluation.
-During the training process, the model is optimized using strategies like the Dice Loss, Adam optimizer, Reducing LR on Pleateau and Early Stopping.
+The project uses PyTorch, a well-known deep learning library, for model development, training, and evaluation.[^1] During the training process, the model is optimized using strategies like the Dice Loss, Adam optimizer, Reducing LR on Pleateau and Early Stopping.
 All the while, important metrics like Intersection over Union (IoU), Pixel Accuracy, and Dice Coefficient are kept track of.

+[^1]: A Tensorflow implementation can be found [here](https://github.com/mukund-ks/DeepLabV3-Segmentation).

 _A list of datasets used for this project is given below:_
 * [EWS Dataset](https://www.research-collection.ethz.ch/handle/20.500.11850/512332)